 To set you up for a successful venture into the world of property investment, here are some tips to help guide you through the process and come out on top.

-The first step for any new property investor is to familiarise yourself with the market.
+The first step for any new property investor is to familiarize yourself with the market.

 Start by browsing through a real estate listing website to get an understanding of what properties in your preferred areas are selling for, and the weekly or monthly rate rental they’re being advertised at.